Penguin (character): Post-Crisis

 Following the rebooting the history of the DC Universe, the Penguin was relegated to sporadic appearances, until writer Alan Grant (who had earlier penned the Penguin origin story "The Killing Peck" in Secret Origins Special #1) and artist Norm Breyfogle brought him back, deadlier than ever.

 In this continuity, Oswald Cobblepot is an outcast in his high-society family and their rejection drives him to become a criminal.
 In keeping with his aristocratic origins, the Penguin pursues his criminal career while wearing formal attire such as a top hat, monocle, and tuxedo, especially of the "white-tie-and-tails" design.
 He is one of the relatively few villains in Batman's rogues gallery who is sane and in full control of his actions, although still ruthless and capable of extreme violence.
-He is also highly intelligent and can even match wits with Batman, in some cases using his access to information and business connections to assist the vigilante.
-Batman once admitted the Penguin is smarter than he is.

 During their run, the Penguin forms a brief partnership with hypnotist Mortimer Kadaver, who helps him fake his own death as a ploy to strike an unsuspecting Gotham, only for Kadaver to include a post-hypnotic suggestion that will leave Penguin back in his comatose state and only able to be awoken by a command that Kadaver alone knows.
 The Penguin later kills Kadaver, after plugging his own ears with toilet paper so that the hypnotist no longer has power over him.
 After Batman foils this particular endeavor, the Penguin embarks on one of his grandest schemes ever in the three-part story "The Penguin Affair".
-Finding Harold Allnut being tormented by two gang members, the Penguin takes in the technologically gifted hunchback, showing him kindness in exchange for services.
+Finding Harold Allnut being tormented by two gang members, the Penguin takes in Allnut, showing him kindness in exchange for services.
 Harold builds a gadget that allows the Penguin to control flocks of birds from miles away, which the Penguin utilizes to destroy radio communications in Gotham and crash a passenger plane.
-This endeavor, too, is foiled by Batman, who hires Harold as his mechanic.
+This endeavor, too, is foiled by Batman, who hires Allnut as his mechanic.